The Decline of the West: Spengler's cultures

+Themes

 Meaning of history

 Spengler distinguished between ahistorical peoples and peoples caught up in world history.
 While he recognized that all people are a part of history, he said that only certain Cultures have a wider sense of historical involvement, meaning that some people see themselves as part of a grand historical design or tradition, while others view themselves in a self-contained manner and have no world-historical consciousness.

 For Spengler, a world-historical view is about the meaning of history itself, breaking the historian or observer out of a crude, culturally parochial classification of history.
 By learning about different courses taken by other civilizations, people can better understand their own culture and identity.
 He said that those who still maintain a historical view of the world are the ones who continue to "make" history.
 Spengler said that life and humankind as a whole have an ultimate aim.
 However, he maintains a distinction between world-historical peoples, and ahistorical peoples—the former will have a historical destiny as part of a High Culture, while the latter will have a merely zoological fate.
 He said that world-historical man's destiny is self-fulfillment as a part of his Culture.
 Further, Spengler said that not only is pre-cultural man without history, he loses his historical weight as his Culture becomes exhausted and becomes a more and more defined Civilization.

 For example, Spengler classifies Classical and Indian civilizations as ahistorical, comparing them to the Egyptian and Western civilizations which developed conceptions of historical time.
 He sees all Cultures as equal in the study of world-historical development.
 This leads to a kind of historical relativism or dispensationalism.
 Historical data, in Spengler's mind, are an expression of their historical time, contingent upon and relative to that context.
-Thus, the insights of one era are not unshakable or valid in another time or Culture—"there are no eternal truths," and each individual has a duty to look beyond one's own Culture to see what individuals of other Cultures have with equal certainty created for themselves.
+Thus, the insights of one era are not unshakable or valid in another time or Culture—"there are no eternal truths", and each individual has a duty to look beyond one's own Culture to see what individuals of other Cultures have with equal certainty created for themselves.
 He said that what is significant is not whether the past thinkers' insights are relevant today, but whether they were exceptionally relevant to the great facts of their own time.